 If you need a few cheese board ideas to get started, here are a few tips that might help you assemble one.

 Check out these Stella cheese-inspired cheese board ideas for delicious and easy entertaining perfect for cheese lovers of all sorts.

 Most cheese can be sorted into 4 different categories, including aged, soft, firm, or blue.
 For a cheese board that will really wow your guests, choose varieties from each category.

 You can also vary the flavor profile of your cheese board by including sheep, goat, and cows milk-based cheeses.
 This will ensure that there is a nice range of flavors.
 Also, make sure you include one fairly common cheese for people who aren’t too adventurous.

 If you are looking for cheese board ideas to round out your tray, make sure you include non-cheese items for your guests.
 These help act as pallet cleansers and offer your guests a wider range of flavors.
 Some cheese board additions can include:

 - An assortment of bread: Include things like slices of baguette, assorted varieties of crackers, or bread sticks.

 - Jarred condiments: There are a number of simple jarred condiments that go great with cheese.
 You could try honey, jam, or chutney.

 - Marinated Vegetables: Artichoke hearts, sundried tomatoes, or roasted red peppers are easy to serve and require absolutely no additional work on your part.

 - Include sweet and salty elements: Salty nuts and sweet dried fruit offer a nice balance of flavors for your cheese board.
-You could also include things like olives, salami or candied nuts.
+You could also include things like olives, salami, or candied nuts.
 My sweet and salty trail mix recipe would be perfect.